To Chew or Not to Chew in Austin TX

 Most of us have heard many opinions on gum chewing from harmless to forbidden.
 Since this is a bone and joint topic, we thought it worth asking to get Dr. Gerard’s perspective on these three questions:

 The short and simple answer is that if you have a pre-existing problem, it can definitely make it worse.
 Constant chewing can create muscle tension in the jaw and ears, leading to inflammation and pain.
-If you don’t have a problem with your TMJ, chewing gum rarely is not likely to cause damage to your TMJ.
+If you don’t have a problem with your TMJ in Austin TX, chewing gum rarely is not likely to cause damage to your TMJ.
 Apart from creating jaw fatigue, frequently chewing sugary gum can also be harmful to your teeth.

-A few additional things to consider next time you are considering grabbing a pack of gum.
+A few additional things to consider next time you are considering grabbing a pack of gum in Austin TX.

 The TMJ is pound for pound, the hardest working joint in the body.
 It never gets to rest.
 It’s at work when you eat, talk, swallow, yawn, and even in sleep.
 Some experts say that we will all eventually have at least some degeneration in that joint as we age.
 So, maybe it is kinder to the TMJ to give it a rest when we can.